BIRDSOpenSource/BIRDSRP-OBC/BIRDS-RP_SOFTWARE_DEVELOPER_MANUAL.md

 This document is prepared to share a thorough explaination of the execution of the BIRDS-RP satellite bus software.

-The system block diagram of the leopard satellite is detailed in figure 1 below.
+The system block diagram of the BIRDS-RP satellite is detailed in figure 1 below.

 BUS SYSTEM BLOCK DIAGRAM